Qatari official: Rainbow flags may be taken to protect fans - NewsBreak

 FIFA President Gianni Infantino said this week in Doha that “everyone will see that everyone is welcome here in Qatar, even if we speak about LGBTQ.”

-Al Ansari said he was not telling LBGTQ fans to stay away from Qatar or warning them of facing prosecution.
+Al Ansari said he is not telling LBGTQ fans to stay away from Qatar or warning them of facing prosecution.

 “Reserve the room together, sleep together -- this is something that’s not in our concern,” he said.
 “We are here to manage the tournament.
 Let’s not go beyond, the individual personal things which might be happening between these people ... this is actually the concept.